 As the health data in this study has been de-identified, any risks of discovering health-related findings or any impact on personal insurance have been effectively removed.
 There are no therapies used in the study and therefore therapy associated risks do not arise.

 The study has been reviewed and approved by Beaumont Research Ethics Committee, based on a waiver of consent.
-Following the introduction of the Health Research Regulations in Ireland (2018), the study was subsequently reviewed and approved by the Appeal Panel of the Health Research Consent Declaration Committee.
+With regards to consent for the use of data for the study in accordance with data protection legislation, the study received a conditional consent declaration has been made under the Health Research Regulations 2018.
+A number of conditions have been attached to the consent declaration, including a condition that a publicity campaign would commence to highlight the study and enable patients and families to withdraw their data from the study.
 Brain Tumour Ireland have also provided their input into the conduct of this study and patient engagement.

 If you are a relative of a deceased brain tumour patient who attended Beaumont Hospital between 29th November 1987 and 7th August 2018, you can request to have their archived brain tumour sample excluded from this study if you wish.
 When you contact Beaumont (at the address listed above), hospital staff will ask you to provide some information relating to your deceased relative, which will enable the Beaumont team to verify your identity and your relationship to the deceased.
 Once you have been verified as an appropriate relative, the opt-out request will be processed.